 How to spot fake Pokémon Game Boy games?

-- Fakes usually have lighter plastic shells, blurry labels, short screws, and tiny boards without Nintendo identifiers.
-The differences jump out once you know what to look for.
+- Fake games commonly have lighter plastic shells, blurry labels, short screws, and small boards without Nintendo markings.
+Once you know what to check, the differences are easy to spot.

 What are fake Pokémon games called?

-- They’re usually called counterfeits, bootlegs, or repros.
-Collectors avoid them because they’re not official and hold no long-term value.
+- People usually call them counterfeits, bootlegs, or repros.
+Collectors avoid these because they aren’t official and don’t keep their value.

 Do fake Pokémon games still work?

-- Some bootlegs will start up, but they often crash, won’t save properly, or just stop working.
-An authentic cart is always more reliable.
+- Some bootlegs might start up, but they often crash, don’t save right, or just stop working.
+A real cartridge is always more reliable.